gaeayayyes/gaeayayyes.github.io/README.md

 - Daydreaming

 Likes:
-First thing on the list
+First thing on the list, I like whales.

-<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/5U5ToZKDyfVoXO9BUTVSuI?utm_source=generator" width="100%" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-(STILL EDITING)
+For me, whales in general make me calm, their shape and how they move in the ocean, slowly but steady, are calming and